 - If you play sports, only wear extra protective gear like gloves, armbands, and hats when necessary.

 If you live somewhere without air conditioning and you have MS, you may be able to deduct the cost of your fans and cooling equipment as a medical expense.
-This is usually only possible if your doctor has written you a prescription for it.
+This is usually only possible if your doctor has written you a prescription.

 If you have heat intolerance due to hyperthyroidism, speak with your doctor about treatment options that may help reduce your sensitivity.
 Depending on the severity of your condition, this may include medications, radioactive iodine, or surgery.